RizarOne/RizarOne/README.md

 - Learning the ropes of C# and Unity for game development.

 ## Projects
-- Currently developing OnionBoy in both 2D and 3D formats (active)
+- Currently developing OnionBoy in both 2D and 3D formats (project in hold)
 - Developed early preview for Project Rogue (project in hold)

 ## Experience